All Products

 PARTITION (sale_date= '202007');

--- Drop partitions in a batch.
+-- Delete partitions in batches.

 ALTER TABLE sale_detail_del DROP IF EXISTS PARTITION(sale_date < '201911');